 Dangerous Boston Streets and Intersections for Cyclists

 Plan your commute to avoid dangerous intersections for bicyclists.
 If you must travel through these areas, look for protected bike lanes and traffic signals.
-It can really help to walk along the sidewalks in these areas before you ride.
+Try to avoid areas known for heavy truck traffic at intersections.
+It can really help to walk along the sidewalks in these areas before you ride and observe the intersections.

 Commonwealth Avenue has long been one of the most dangerous roads in Boston for cyclists.
 Over the years, cyclists have been seriously injured on Commonwealth Avenue, Massachusetts Ave.
 (Mass.
 Ave) and Beacon Avenue, along with Saint Paul Street and Packard’s Corner, which sits at Commonwealth and Brighton avenues in Allston.
 Nearby are Boston University, Kenmore Square and Fenway Park, also highly congested traffic areas.